Decision Trees

 We can algorithmically build classifiers that use a sequence of nested "if-then" decision rules.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Decision Trees.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/decision-trees/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/decision-trees/

 A decision tree is a graphical flowchart that represents a sequence of nested “if-then” decision rules.
 To illustrate, first recall the following cookie data set that was introduced during the discussion of k-nearest neighbors: